 It did take a while but eventually I found that guide.
 And along with it I found something else, something I didn’t expect.
 A structured approach to transformation.

 An approach, that when combined with an experienced guide, and a community of others to journey with, enabled me to make the biggest shift of my life.
 Into safety, love and belonging.
-And the best part is I know exactly how I got here, and what to do when I ever get lost.
-Which of course I do, frequently.

 Using the same structured approach that worked for me, along with my signature 3-step formula based in Ayurvedic wisdom, I can predictably walk with women back into safety, love and belonging.